EnSync-engine/Python-SDK/ensync-sdk/README.md

 - Handle reconnection gracefully with appropriate intervals
 - Close connections properly when shutting down

-### Event Design
+### Message Design

-- Use hierarchical event names: `company/service/event-type`
+- Use hierarchical message names: `company/service/message-type`
 - Keep payloads focused and minimal
 - Use metadata for non-sensitive routing information

 ### Security Best Practices

 - Store access keys in environment variables
-- Use `app_secret_key` for additional encryption layer
+- Use `app_decrypt_key` for additional decryption layer
 - Never log or expose encryption keys
-- Validate event payloads before processing
+- Validate message payloads before processing

 ### Performance Optimization

 - Use gRPC (default) for better performance than WebSocket
 - Enable connection pooling for high-throughput scenarios
-- Batch related events when possible
+- Batch related messages when possible
 - Use appropriate `reconnect_interval` based on your use case

 ## Documentation